dart-lang/tools/pkgs/extension_discovery/README.md

 The `findExtensions(targetPackage, packageConfig: ...)` function will:
- * Load `.dart_tool/package_config.json` and find all packages that contain a valid JSON file: `extension/<targetPackage>/config.json`.
+ * Load `.dart_tool/package_config.json` and find all packages that contain a valid YAML file: `extension/<targetPackage>/config.yaml`.
- * Provide the package name, location and contents of the `config.json` file, for all detected extensions (aimed at `targetPackage`).
+ * Provide the package name, location and contents of the `config.yaml` file, for all detected extensions (aimed at `targetPackage`).
  * Cache the results for fast loading, comparing modification timestamps to ensure consistent results.